Addressing Narcissistic Traits: 10 Neuroscientific Insights for Self-Discovery

 Evolutionary Origins of Narcissism

 From an evolutionary perspective, narcissism may have developed as an adaptive trait.
-It is thought to be linked to mechanisms of assortative mating, where individuals seek partners with similar traits to enhance their reproductive success.
-In environments where social dominance and competition were crucial for survival, narcissistic traits could have provided advantages by promoting assertiveness and confidence.
+Linked to mechanisms of assortative mating, narcissistic individuals historically sought partners with similar traits to enhance reproductive success.
+In environments where social dominance and competition were crucial for survival, narcissistic traits could have provided advantages by promoting assertiveness and confidence (Sapolsky, 2022).

 Brain Regions Involved in Narcissism

 Neuroscientific research has identified several brain regions associated with narcissistic traits.
-The prefrontal cortex, particularly the medial and dorsolateral areas, plays a significant role in self-regulation and social cognition.
+The prefrontal cortex role in cognitive mastery, particularly the medial and dorsolateral areas, plays a significant role in self-regulation and social cognition.
 The insula is also implicated, which is involved in processing emotions and empathy.
-These areas contribute to the self-enhancing and socially dominant behaviors observed in narcissistic individuals.
+These areas contribute to the self-enhancing and socially dominant behaviors observed in narcissistic individuals (Schore, 2022).

 Why We Might Not Realize We’re Narcissists